 - (a) Group living, small. - (1) Defined: Group living of up to eight residents, not including resident managers or supervisors or their families, in a dwelling unit. - (2) Standards: - (A) Must be licensed, certified, registered, or monitored by the State. - (B) In the AG-1 and AG-2 zoning districts, group living activities must be of an agricultural nature.
-A minimum of 50 percent of the zoning lot area must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the group living is in operation. - (b) Group living, large. - (1) Defined: Group living of nine or more residents, not including resident managers or supervisors or their families, or occupancy of a dwelling unit by more than five unrelated residents. - (2) Standards: - (A) Must be licensed, certified, registered, or monitored by the State of Hawaii, except where the residential occupancy of a dwelling unit is for more than five unrelated residents and is not subject to State of Hawaii regulation. - (B) Unless directly related to public health and safety, a group living facility must not be located within 1,000 feet of the next closest large group living facility in the country, residential, or A-1 zoning districts.
-An exception is allowed for multi-unit dwellings that provide housing for students or staff of an educational institution with a total enrollment of 10,000 or more students, and located in the A-1 district within a 0.5-mile radius of the educational institution. - (C) Where special needs housing for the elderly is provided, the underlying zoning district standards may be modified pursuant to a minor conditional use permit, as follows:
+As a condition of approval, a minimum of 75 percent of the zoning lot area must be dedicated to active agricultural use for as long as the group living is in operation, as determined by the director to be necessary to preserve the purpose and intent of the agricultural zoning districts, through an agricultural easement or similar legal encumbrance acceptable to the director. - (b) Group living, large. - (1) Defined: Group living of nine or more residents, not including resident managers or supervisors or their families, or occupancy of a dwelling unit by more than five unrelated residents. - (2) Standards: - (A) Must be licensed, certified, registered, or monitored by the State of Hawaii, except where the residential occupancy of a dwelling unit is for more than five unrelated residents and is not subject to State of Hawaii regulation.

-- Maximum density may be increased by not more than 25 percent of the density permitted in the underlying zoning district. - (ii) Maximum height may be increased by not more than 25 percent of the maximum height permitted in the district or 30 feet, whichever is less. - (iii) Off-street parking requirements may be reduced to a minimum of one parking space per four dwelling or lodging units and one guest parking space per 10 dwelling or lodging units. - (iv) If any modifications to the underlying zoning district standards are permitted under the minor conditional use permit, an appropriate instrument restricting the use of the property to special needs housing for the elderly for the life of any structure developed or used on the property for this purpose must be recorded with the State of Hawaii Bureau of Conveyances or the Land Court of the State of Hawaii, or both, as appropriate, as a covenant running with the land.
+- (B) Unless directly related to public health and safety, a group living facility must not be located within 1,000 feet of the next closest large group living facility in the country, residential, or A-1 zoning districts.
+An exception is allowed for multi-unit dwellings that provide housing for students or staff of an educational institution with a total enrollment of 10,000 or more students, and located in the A-1 district within a 0.5-mile radius of the educational institution. - (C) Where special needs housing for the elderly is provided, the underlying zoning district standards may be modified pursuant to a minor conditional use permit, as follows: - Maximum density may be increased by not more than 25 percent of the density permitted in the underlying zoning district. - (ii) Maximum height may be increased by not more than 25 percent of the maximum height permitted in the district or 30 feet, whichever is less. - (iii) Off-street parking requirements may be reduced to a minimum of one parking space per four dwelling or lodging units and one guest parking space per 10 dwelling or lodging units. - (iv) If any modifications to the underlying zoning district standards are permitted under the minor conditional use permit, an appropriate instrument restricting the use of the property to special needs housing for the elderly for the life of any structure developed or used on the property for this purpose must be recorded with the State of Hawaii Bureau of Conveyances or the Land Court of the State of Hawaii, or both, as appropriate, as a covenant running with the land.
 A draft of the instrument must be submitted with the application for a minor conditional use permit.
 The instrument is subject to the approval of the director and the corporation counsel.
-The use restriction must be included as a condition of the permit. - (D) In the AG-1 and AG-2 zoning districts, group living must be of an agricultural nature.
-A minimum of 50 percent of the zoning lot area must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for so long as the group living is in operation.
+The use restriction must be included as a condition of the permit.

+(D) In the AG-1 and AG-2 districts, group living must be of an agricultural nature.
+As a condition of approval, a minimum of 75 percent of the zoning lot area must be dedicated to active agricultural use for so long as the group living is in operation, as determined by the director to be necessary to preserve the purpose and intent of the agricultural zoning districts, through an agricultural easement or similar legal encumbrance acceptable to the director.